Ian2020/LibreTextConv/README.md

 To add the program as a driver for Git diffs do the following:

-* Edit your .gitconfig file (stored at your HOMEDIR\.gitconfig to define a new diff method:
+* Edit your ~\.gitconfig file to define a new diff method:

 ```
     [diff "odf"]